SiddheshKukade/-client-video-chat-app-for-schools/README.md

                     2) Student will Upload their files and it wiil store them in the backend in a separate folder
                     3) After a due date for homework has been passeed homeworkpost will disappear.

+DONE

         🐤 Upload Student Homework option for students.

         📻 Work on Chat 🐄 Components :

                     👍 Socket.io

+📹 Video Program :

+               🤦  Create Video posts  [UI] DONE
+                        🚡 Meeting title
+                        💳 Created By

+            DONE    Create Ability for teacher to Create Video Posts Abiltity for students to join the meeting.